 Be greater than your allergies

 Want to feel better?
-Minimize your exposure to ragweed pollen indoors and out.
+Follow these steps to minimize your exposure and vulnerability to ragweed pollen indoors and out.

 WASH YOUR HANDS

-Pollen is sticky and can stay on your hands when you touch something while you’re outside, or even stick to your pet, if it’s been outside.2
+Pollen is sticky and can stay on your hands when you touch something while you’re outside, or even stick to your pet, if it’s been outside.1

 CLEAN AND REPLACE FILTERS OFTEN

 Such as those for your furnace and air conditioner.
-Use HEPA filters, which can remove at least 99% of pollen, as well as animal dander, dust, and other particles.2
+Use HEPA filters, which can remove at least 99% of pollen, as well as animal dander, dust, and other particles.3

 These tips can make a big difference in helping ease the sneezing, runny nose and other annoying symptoms that come with ragweed allergies.
 Ragweed may be everywhere, but it shouldn’t stop you from getting the most out of your day.